-Read about how the Hopsworks Feature Store abstracts away the complexity of a dual database system, unifying feature access for online and batch applications.
+The Hopsworks Feature Store abstracts away the complexity of a dual database system, unifying feature access for online and batch applications.
 We built a reliable and performant service to materialize features to the online feature store and to guarantee not only low-latency access but also access to the freshest possible feature values at serving time.

 Enterprise Machine Learning models are most valuable when they are powering a part of a product by guiding user interaction.
 Oftentimes these ML models are applied to an entire database of entities, for example users identified by a unique primary key.
 An example for such an offline application, would be predictive Customer Lifetime Value, where a prediction can be precomputed in batches in regular intervals (nightly, weekly), and is then used to select target audiences for marketing campaigns.
 More advanced AI-powered applications, however, guide user interaction in real-time, such as recommender systems.
 For these online applications, some part of the model input (feature vector) will be available in the application itself, such as the last button clicked on, while other parts of the feature vector rely on historical or contextual data and have to be retrieved from a back end storage, such as the number of times the user clicked on the button in the last hour or whether the button is a popular button.